 Outdoor Activities in Greenville, South Carolina

-The Swamp Rabbit Trail meanders for 22-miles along the Reedy River.
-Hunting Island State Park is known for its flat trails running alongside salt marshes and tidal basins.
-For a more strenuous workout, tackle therugged forest trails of Paris Mountain State Park.
+Discover the scenic Swamp Rabbit Trail, a 22-mile route meandering alongside the Reedy River.
+Hunting Island State Park offers flat trails with picturesque salt marshes and tidal basins.
+For a more challenging workout, explore Paris Mountain State Park’s rugged forest trails.

 Dine on Moroccan, Spanish, Italian, African and Middle Eastern dishes at the Lazy Goat.

 Enjoy an impeccable selection of favorite scratch-made Southern dishes at Tupelo Honey Southern Kitchen & Bar, like cast-iron skillet pimento cheese dip and classic chicken & waffles.
 Come for brunch Saturday and Sunday where you can feast on the buttermilk fried chicken eggs Benedict.